LCC-CIT/CS235AM-Demos/MathFlashCards-2Screens/README.md

 A math problem is displayed.
 When the user presses "Show answer", another activity is launched and the answer is shown (as if they had turned over the card to see the answer).

-There are four versions of this app:
+There are three versions of this app:
 * __v0__ - Demonstrates sending an intent containing data when starting another activity.
 It has a button on the first activity that launches the second activity.
 To go back to the first activity, use the system back button, **or** the "up" button on the ActionBar.<br>
 Concepts demonstrated:
   * Starting a new activity using an intent